MicrosoftDocs/edge-developer/microsoft-edge/webview2/roadmap.md

 The .NET SDK has reached GA.

+### Windows UI Library 2

+You can access WebView2 controls in your UWP applications using [Windows UI Library 2 (WinUI 2)](https://docs.microsoft.com/en-us/microsoft-edge/webview2/get-started/winui2).
+This has reached GA.

 ### Windows UI Library 3

 You can access WebView2 controls in your applications using [Windows UI Library 3 (WinUI 3)](/uwp/toolkits/winui3/index) with the Windows App SDK.
 This has reached GA.
-For more information, see [Windows App SDK roadmap](https://github.com/microsoft/WindowsAppSDK/blob/main/docs/roadmap.md).